msghaleb/AzureMonitorHackathon/README.md

 ![Azure Monitor Hackathon](https://github.com/msghaleb/AzureMonitorHackathon/raw/master/images/header.jpg)
 ## About the Hackathon
 This hackathon walks you though the different features of Azure Monitor.
 Throughout the hackathon you will be working with Azure Monitor, Log Analytics and Application Insights.
+At the end of the Hackathon you will understand Azure Monitor capabilities, facilitate an Azure Monitor conversation, and demo key features of Azure Monitor.

 The design proposed here is not a recommendation, it's for learning purposes only.

-At the end of the Hackathon you will understand Azure Monitor capabilities, facilitate an Azure Monitor conversation, and demo key features of Azure Monitor.

 ## Target Audience

 This hackathon is designed specifically for DevOps engineers, administrators and IT architects who want to build their knowledge on Azure Monitor.
 However, anyone with a passion around Monitoring is more than welcome to attend.

 ## Prerequisites
-We assume that you have a basic knowledge of Azure core services (e.g., Networking).
+We assume that you have a basic knowledge of Azure core services (e.g., networking, compute).

 ## Initial design
 Once you deploy the Hackathon you will see two Azure Resource Groups with different set of resources.
 These include the VNet, subnets, NSG(s), LB(s), NAT rules, scale set and a fully functional .NET Core Application (eShopOnWeb) to monitor, as you can see in the design below.